cuustard/uni/SCC.141.md

 1. Is the environment different from where the device has been previously tested and deployed?
 2. Which rules are flexible and open to change in this context?
 3. What are the diverse motivations of the people involved or impacted?
-4. Are you addressing the right problem, or could ther be a more critical one to solve?
+4. Are you addressing the right problem, or could there be a more critical one to solve?
-5. If you solved a related problem, could it be eliminate the need to address this one?
+5. If you solved a related problem, could it eliminate the need to address this one?

 ### Participatory Design